david-vanderson/dvui/README.md

 }
 ```

 The theme's `focus` color is used to show keyboard focus.
-TODO is this the only special one?

-The default theme will attempt to follow the system dark or light mode, or it can be set in the `Window` init options or by calling `dvui.themeSet()`.
-See the `*-app` and `*-standalone` examples for how to set the default theme.
-TODO raylib versus SDL?
+If no theme is passed to `Window.init()` the default theme will attempt to follow the system dark or light mode.

 ### Accessibility

-TODO add open issue links?

 DVUI has varying support for different kinds of accessibility infrastructure.
 The current state, including areas commonly tied to accessibility, is:
 - Keyboard navigation: